mrbmc/mrbmc/src/projects/espnplus.md

 date: 2018-04-12
 tags:
   - work
-summary: I led Growth Design for the launch of ESPN+ in a close partnership with the team in Bristol.
+description: I led Growth Design for the launch of ESPN+ in a close partnership with the team in Bristol.
 0-26M subscribers in two years.
 timeline: 2017-2018
 ---
 ## ESPN+ Launch